Family Law Michigan

-Call (248) 825-8042 today to schedule a free consultation with an experienced Michigan divorce attorney or fill out our contact form.
-Hermiz Law serves the entire Metro-Detroit area
+Call 248-825-8042 today to speak with an experienced Michigan divorce attorney or fill out our contact form.
+Hermiz Law serves the entire state from our Troy office location.

 A family law attorney is mostly consulted with when parties are seeking a divorce.
 When parties wish to divorce, there are oftentimes many issues that must be resolved in the process.
 These issues include child custody, child support, parenting time, spousal support, property settlement, etc. There are a variety of tests and factors that an experienced family attorney will use in your case to determine how to resolve those issues.

 In many cases, the parties acquired certain property during the divorce that must be divided.
 The court divides the property in a fair and just manner, depending on the circumstances of the case.
 There are a number of factors that the court uses to determine how to split the property, including when the property was acquired, how the property was paid for, the relative wealth of the parties, etc.,

 Michigan Child Custody